Reading time: 7 minutes

 Creativity, Communication and Collaboration are back on the Table

 Approaches to typical work structures are shifting just as quickly as office layouts.
 Start-ups have been first to the trend.
-Originally embraced as cost saving, employees have fully embraced the difference a co-working space can make.
+Originally embraced as cost-saving, employees have fully embraced the difference a co-working space can make.
 The changing nature of the office has also, in turn, made work more flexible, open, and collaborative.
 Harvard Business Review also discovered that people who work from co-working spaces perceive their output as more meaningful.

 This may be due to the fact that modern workers crave accomplishing daily tasks with autonomy.
-Not only is the traditional open concept office distracting, but it’s also constricting for employees.
+Not only is the traditional open-concept office distracting, but it’s also constricting for employees.
 Thanks to laptops, workers have more mobility and less need for a home base.
 No longer do they want or expect a designated desk – cubicle or otherwise.
 Employees also want the freedom to move throughout the day, from desks to common areas to private rooms that allow them to focus and concentrate.
 Employees are embracing these flexible working environments and it’s making them more efficient because it allows them to gauge their needs minute by minute and adjust for them.

 WeWork is designed to accommodate this new type of paradigm.
-It’s also magnified everything the open concept workspace was meant to spark.
+It’s also magnified everything the open-concept workspace was meant to spark.
 The flexible working environment created at co-working spaces like WeWork has helped encourage creativity and collaboration.
 Co-working spaces like it have also become the nexus of information sharing and networking.
 With more companies housed under one roof, there’s also greater opportunity for individual professional growth and for start-ups to collectively mine leads.

 To encourage networking between companies, WeWork offers various extras from lunch and learns to office hours with industry leaders.
 That’s on top of other events hosted in a space.
-These events have been successful largely because the company focuses on making the community a pillar in the company’s over-arching cultural narrative.
+These events have been successful largely because the company focuses on making the community a pillar in the company’s overarching cultural narrative.
 Start-ups based at WeWork facilities are now constantly exposed to new ideas and networking opportunities, simply by sharing an address with other exciting companies.

 Perks come with the office too.
 There are wellness initiatives, communal areas, free refreshments, and on-site staff dedicated to helping start-ups maintain their productivity without having to sweat the details.
 Printers are on every floor and office supplies are on hand.
 Phone booths are available for private calls.
 Mail and package handling are also taken care of.
 Basically, anything needed to get through a business day is at an organization’s fingertips, no matter what its size or scale.
 These extras are particularly useful to a new company that may not have the budget for industrial printers or a receptionist.

 Money is saved, and yet teams have more time to be more creative, have the space they need to communicate more effectively, and the tools at their disposal to become better at every aspect of their professional life.
 This, without feeling as if they are crammed shoulder to shoulder with colleagues.
-And all this with the added bonus of lightening-fast Wi-Fi, comfy couches, and communal kitchens.
+And all this with the added bonus of lightning-fast Wi-Fi, comfy couches, and communal kitchens.

 WeWork has somehow made coming to work feel cool.